nanmu42/limitio/README.md

 ## Rationale and Usage

-There are times when a limited reader or writer come in handy.
+There are times when a limited reader or writer comes in handy.

 1. wrap upstream so that reading is metered and limited: